A quiet place to work on your book or screenplay.

 "Challando": Requesting a blessing from the Andean Earth Mother, Pachamama

-Just a quick glimpse of what it takes to get the roof put on your house in Bolivia: my friends in Copacabana insisted that we couldn't continue construction without first making a tribute to Pachamama, the Andean version of Mother Earth.
+In the midst of building our first cabin, my friends in Copacabana insisted that we couldn't continue construction without first making a tribute to Pachamama, the Andean version of Mother Earth.

 As best I understand this, the custom consists of hanging flowers in windows and pouring beer on just about everything.
 When Doña Matilde, my dear friend and "comadre," starting dousing a pile of nails with beer, I was told, "This is to make sure that you never run out of nails."
 And then we also doused our insides with beer, which I'm not quite sure how to interpret.
 In the end, I was told that Pachamama was happy, which means we got to continue work on our cabins.

 The cabin includes:

 - A double bed, loft-style.
 You access your "bedroom" from a ladder at ground level.

 - A private bathroom.
 The shower is heated by electricity and to be honest, the water pressure isn't great.
 You're paying $65 a night for your accommodations, so I don't really feel terrible about this.
 (In the next couple of years, as infrastructure improves, we hope to put a water heater in the cabin.
 At the moment, having natural gas piped into your home is still a relatively new thing in Copacabana.)

 - Satellite TV with 130 channels.
 You even get HBO, Cinemax and the Sundance Channel.
 Best of all, most of the channels can be switched between Spanish and English.

 - Hi-speed wi-fi.
 This is the best wi-fi in Copacabana.
 But you're still in Bolivia so don't be expecting too much.